Reed v. Reed: The case

-Those who brought the case had hoped for a broader decision that would have deemed all classifications based on sex "suspect", a category the Supreme Court reserved for race.
+Those who brought the case had hoped for a broader decision that would have deemed all classifications based on sex "suspect classifications", a category the Supreme Court reserved for race.
 A suspect classification would be held to a more exacting standard of scrutiny known as strict scrutiny.
 The ACLU established its Women's Rights Project under Ginsburg to develop cases to persuade the court to treat sex-based distinctions that way.

 Hundreds of laws were changed after the Reed v.
 Reed ruling.
 "Congress went through all of the provisions of the U.S. Code and changed almost all that classified overtly on the basis of gender.
 So Congress and the Court were in sync."
 This court case created the opportunity to analyze laws that dealt with sex-based classifications.

 Phillips v.
-Martin Marietta reached the Supreme Court as the first case about Title VII gender discrimination in 1971, the same year Reed v.
+Martin Marietta Corp. reached the Supreme Court as the first case about Title VII gender discrimination in 1971, the same year Reed v.
 Reed was decided.

 As noted by Nina Pillard, Reed created a basis to analyze sex-based discrimination, "so when we see people concluding in policy or in law that there needs to be a line between the treatment of men and the treatment of women because men are a certain way or women like certain things, or don't like certain things, that's the thing that raises the constitutional red flag under equal protection."

 A plaque serves as a memorial to the case at the site of Sally Reed's former home (now the location of an Idaho Angler store) at the intersection of S. Vista Ave. and W. Dorian St. in Boise, Idaho.